MCUdude/MiniCore/README.md

 ## Bootloader option
-MegaCore lets you select which serial port you want to use for uploading.
+MiniCore lets you select which serial port you want to use for uploading.
 UART0 is the default port for all targets, but ATmega328PB can also use UART1.
 If your application doesn't need or require a bootloader for uploading you can also choose to disable it by selecting *No bootloader*.
 This frees 384 bytes of flash memory on ATmega8/88/168/328 and 320 bytes on the ATmega48.

 Note that you need to connect a programmer and hit **Burn bootloader** if you want to change any of the *Bootloader settings*.

+# Baud rate option
+Since Urboot has automatic baud rate detection, the upload baud rate can be changed without having to re-flash the bootloader.
+The default baud rate setting will pick a suited baud rate that also works with the legacy Optiboot bootloader used in earlier MiniCore versions.
+The other baud rate options may or may not work, depending on the clock frequency and accuracy of the clock source.
+A rule of thumb is that "non-round" baud rates like 230400 works best with "non-round" clock speeds like 18.4320 MHz, while "round" ones like 16 MHz work best with "round" baud rates like 250000.

 ## BOD option